hatfieldlibrary/oai-provider-service/README.md

 The `sample-provider` implements a DAO that returns dummy data.
 Sample repository modules use this data to provide mock OAI-PMH services that are similar to`tagger-provider` -- minus the option of selective harvesting.
 The main purpose of `sample-provider` is to verify that the
- OAI-PMH Service can serve multiple providers via different Express routes.
-It can also be used as the template for implementing a another, new OAI-PHM provider with real data.
+ OAI-PMH Service can offer multiple providers via different Express routes.
+The sample repository can also be used as the template for implementing a another, new OAI-PHM provider with real data.

 ## Install It